 A major downside (besides being a lot of work) is that it also takes away from studying for the next exam.
 For February-takers: If you get results back mid-May, then spend the better part of a month writing an appeal, you are already cutting your study time in half.
 If your appeal fails (which you may not find out for a few weeks), you have left yourself with very little time to study for the July bar exam.
 The best route would be to pretend like your appeal will not pass and continue to spend a lot of time preparing for the upcoming bar exam.
 July-takers have more leeway as they have will have a little more time to prepare for the February exam if need be.

 The upsides to writing your appeal?
-First, you will not have to pay the exorbitant amount it costs to have someone write it for you.
+First, you will not have to pay the high amount it costs to have someone write it for you.
 Second, even if the appeal does not succeed, you will likely have a good idea of what the Board of Law Examiners is really looking for should you have to take the bar exam again.
 Third, if the appeal does succeed, it will be a sweet victory knowing that you did it yourself.

-If you are considering going this route, we recommend that you our other posts about Michigan bar exam appeals.
+If you are considering going this route, we recommend that you read our other posts about Michigan bar exam appeals.
 This will make you as knowledgeable as you can be when you sit down to write your appeal.

 - Option Two: Hire someone to write your Michigan bar exam appeal for you.

 The downside of hiring someone is that it is a huge cost.
 Some students find it worth it given that (a) we have experience writing appeals; (b) we (and other appeals writers) have every incentive to succeed as we keep track of our success rates; and (c) you can save a lot of time and you can begin studying for the next exam.
 Even if you do not decide to go the route of hiring someone, many of the major appeal writers (including us!) will look at your essay answers for free and advise you as to whether you have a good chance at appeal.
-Thus, it might be worth it to contact us or others regardless of whether you plan on utilizing their services.

 If you are looking for assistance writing your bar exam appeal, click here.
 We only take on a very limited number of appeals each term.
-(It is done through the Heidemann Law Firm, owned by myself).
+(It is done through the Heidemann Jabbori Law Firm, owned by myself).

 - Option Three: The In-Between Approach: